joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 2. `http://www.yourdomain.com/about`
 3. `http://www.yourdomain.com/contact`

 Before this strategy, if you wanted to change the technology of your site, say, from ASP to PHP, you had a serious problem.
-With this strategy, the server does the heavy lifting and doesn’t expose the underlying technology.
-As a developer you could change your tech-stack whenever you wanted to without worrying about break your routes.
+With folder-based strategy, the server does the heavy lifting and doesn’t expose the underlying technology.
+As a developer you could change your tech-stack whenever you wanted to without worrying about breaking your routes.

 The third thing is the `www` bit.
-In the beginning `www` was used to distinguish between the Internet as a whole and some internal server network (intranet versus extranet).
+In the beginning `www` was used to distinguish between the Internet as a whole and some internal server network (extranet versus intranet, respectively).
 Again, this was annoying from a user experience perspective.
 As we progressed, it became possible to remove the `www` from the route:

 1. `http://yourdomain.com/`
 2. `http://yourdomain.com/about`